sblantipodi/arduino_bootstrapper/README.md

 Open an issue here on Github, your questions could be useful to other users.

 ## How To
-There is three way to bootstrap your software using this utilities.
+There is two way to bootstrap your software using this utilities.
 1) Bootstrap a project from scratch
 2) Import those utilities to your existing project